 Many of our clients choose to add extra nights and these can be added at the time of booking.
 Kirkwall is a great place to have an extra night at the end of your walk.

-The Stromness Hotel is in the very heart of Stromness.
-Established in 1901 this historic hotel offers very comfortable accommodation and they stock over 100 malt whiskies!
+The Stromness Hotel is located in the heart of Stromness.
+Established in 1901 this historic hotel offers very comfortable accommodation and stocks over 100 malt whiskies!

-This new and well reviewed traditional B&B affords stunning views of Kirkwall Bay and Orkney's North Isles.
-They owners will look after you well and make sure you have a comfortable and relaxing stay.
+This well reviewed traditional B&B affords wonderful views of Kirkwall Bay and Orkney's North Isles.
+The owners will look after you well and make sure you have a comfortable and relaxing stay.

 The Northlink ferry company operates services between Aberdeen and Kirkwall (6hrs) and between Scrabster and Stromness (1.5hrs).
-The Pentland ferry company operates a service between Gill’s Bay in Caithness to St Margaret’s Hope on South Ronaldsay (1hr).

 Planning a trip on the Orkney Walking and Wildlife tour can be daunting, especially if this is your first long distance walking holiday.
 We are often asked the following questions and I hope that you will find the answers useful.

 The Orkney Walking and Wildlife itinerary is classed as moderate walking so if you are a regular walker or lead and active lifestyle you'll enjoy the walk.
-If you currently don’t enjoy an active lifestyle we suggest regular walking in hilly terrain supplemented by cardio vascular exercise for at least 6 months prior to your walk.
+If you currently don’t enjoy an active lifestyle we suggest regular walking in hilly terrain for at least 6 months prior to your walk.
 A good gym or personal trainer will be able to draw up a personalised training programme.

 Traditionally April/May has always been the most popular time of year because the theory goes that the weather is better.
-Although I believe any time between April and October offers a wonderful experience.
-Be aware that certain distilleries may be closed at weekends especially early or late in the season.
+Although any time between April and October offers a wonderful experience.
+Be aware that certain distilleries on Orkney may be closed at weekends especially early or late in the season.
 We suggest that for any specific distillery visits you research beforehand to avoid disappointment.